nosas/blog/performance_classification/article.md

 ## Accuracy

 Accuracy is a metric that measures the percentage of correct predictions across all classes.
+In other words, accuracy is how close the model comes to the correct result.

+For example, imagine the goal is to shoot an arrow and hit an apple.
+If we shoot and hit 10 arrows, we would be accurate or have high *accuracy*.
+Now imagine a cluster of arrows around an apple - the arrows were close to hitting the apple, but had no guarantee of hitting the apple.
+This remains a case of high accuracy, but with low *precision*.
+We'll talk about *precision* in the next section.

 It's calculated by dividing the number of correct predictions by the total number of predictions.

-We can calculate the accuracy as follows: (TP + TN) / (TP + TN + FP + FN), where TP, TN, FP, and FN are the true positives, true negatives, false positives, and false negatives, respectively.
+We calculate accuracy as follows: (TP + TN) / (TP + TN + FP + FN), where TP, TN, FP, and FN are the true positives, true negatives, false positives, and false negatives, respectively.

 <font style="color:red">TODO: Insert code snippet to calculate accuracy</font>